-In April 2016, the Foundation signed an agreement with the Vietnam Department of Education and Training (DOET) to collaborate on a groundbreaking project to implement the Factory Workers Model, with a primary objective to reach more than 200 children living near the Hoa Khanh Industrial Zones in Danang, Vietnam.
-The project's first Early Learning Center is scheduled to open in 2017.
+In April 2016, the Foundation signed an agreement with the Vietnam Department of Education and Training (DOET) to collaborate on a groundbreaking project to implement the Factory Model, with a primary objective to reach more than 200 children living near the Hoa Khanh Industrial Zones in Da Nang, Vietnam.
+The project's first Early Learning Center opened in September 2017.